SolomonKnudson/bit_magic/README.md

   ![ALT text][code_drop_down]

-* Un-zip directory, you just downloaded, where you want the project located on your machine
+* Unzip the directory you just downloaded, where you want the project to be located on your machine

 ## *Building*